catflydotio/fly-post-preview/post3.md

 ## Ephemeral alerts

-Live regions work well for the obvious case of reading content that changes somewhere in the DOM.
+Live regions work well for the obvious case of reading content that changes, somewhere in the DOM.
 But how do you present updates and alerts that *aren't* associated with an area on the page?
 Say someone's post is liked or favorited in your new fancy social networking app.
-You may never display the text "Alice likes your post," but you might still want to make that accessible.
+You may never display the text "Alice likes your post," but you may still want to make that accessible.
 Or maybe you convey something visually with a symbol but no text; say, a greyed-out icon for a dropped connection; and want to speak an alert whenever the icon's color changes.